tobichls/London-Temperature-Forecaster/README.md

 - Visualization of missing data with seaborn
 - Performance evaluation of the predictive model

+## Performance Metrics
+The model's performance improved consistently over iterations, as reflected by the decreasing root mean square error (RMSE).
+The final cross-validation results showed an average RMSE of 2.9326 across folds, indicating a relatively low prediction error and strong model performance in forecasting London's temperature.

 ## Challenges Overcome
 I tackled missing values effectively by visualizing them with a heatmap and opted to drop rows with NaN values, which were minimal and did not affect the dataset significantly.